Inflammatory Diet Linked to Unhealthy Brain Aging and Dementia

 Women have become aware of the importance of hormone replacement therapy (HRT) in preventing the bothersome symptoms of menopause such as hot flashes, night sweats and decreased sex drive.
-More women are now being educated on the importance of Properly prescribed are the key terms here!
+More women are now being educated on the importance of properly prescribed HRT for improvement in their overall health.
+Properly prescribed are the key terms here!

 Most women know that they need bio-identical estrogen therapy to help prevent osteoporosis, early dementia, cardiovascular disease, and prevent decline in their psychological wellbeing.
 But not all women (or healthcare providers) are aware of the importance of adding bio-identical progesterone when prescribing estrogen replacement therapy.

 There are healthcare providers who maintain the belief that not all women need progesterone as part of their HRT regimen, especially women with a history of hysterectomy (surgical removal of the uterus).
 These providers are under the misconception that progesterone is used in women (who have a uterus) only to reduce their risk of endometrial cancer.
 So, according to them, if you don’t have a uterus, then you don’t need progesterone.